pyenv

 Versions output:

-* system (set by /home/cisco/.pyenv/version)
+* system (set by /home/pod30/.pyenv/version)

-Step 7 - Create Directory for Project VirtualEnv
+Step 6 - Create Directory for Project VirtualEnv

 To begin creating a virtual environment or virtualenv, create a directory and change into that directory.
 Do this by either typing or copying the command below into your VSCode Terminal window:

-mkdir ndfclab
+mkdir ndlab

-cd ndfclab
+cd ndlab

-Step 8 - Create VirtualEnv
+Step 7 - Create VirtualEnv

-pyenv virtualenv 3.11.9 ndfclab
+pyenv virtualenv 3.11.14 ndlab

-Step 9 - Set VirtualEnv in Project Directory
+Step 8 - Set VirtualEnv in Project Directory

-pyenv local ndfclab
+pyenv local ndlab

-What active virtualenv looks like:
+What an active virtualenv looks like:

-(ndfclab) pod30 ~/workspace/ndfclab $:
+(ndlab) pod30 ~/workspace/ndlab $:

 Step 10 - Verify Virtual Environment Packages

-It is important to make sure you only have two initial packages installed in your virtual environment.
+It is important to make sure you only have these two initial packages installed in your virtual environment.
 You will install more packages later.
 For now only pip and setuptools should be installed.

 pip list